WhitneyOgutu/UI-design/README.md

 WeConnect
-Andela Project Challage

-About
-WeConnect is an app that connects businesses and individuals together by creating awareness of the business and provides oppotunity for users to write reviews about the business.
+WeConnect provides a platform that brings businesses and individuals together.
+This platform creates awareness for businesses and gives the users the ability to write reviews about the businesses they have interacted with.

 Features
 User can create create a new account